geoserver/geoserver/doc/en/user/source/extensions/metadata/configuration.rst

   The initial UI.
 Note the :guilabel:`Metadata fields` panel is still empty

-The content of the :guilabel:`Metadata fields` is configured by placing one or multiple `yaml <https://yaml.org/>`__ files describing the UI compontents in the metadata configuration folder, see :ref:`tutorial_metadata` for a real life example.
+The content of the :guilabel:`Metadata fields` is configured by placing one or multiple `yaml <https://yaml.org/>`__ files describing the UI components in the metadata configuration folder, see :ref:`tutorial_metadata` for a real life example.

 Example UI configuration: